Activating Pegasus

 - LZ personnel should wear eye and ear protection.

-- Ensure loose item are secure, including helmets and equipment.
+- Ensure loose items are secure, including helmets and equipment.

 - DO NOT APPROACH the aircraft until directed by the flight crew.